Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 The economic census is conducted on an establishment basis.
 A company operating at more than one location is required to file a separate report for each store, factory, shop, or other location.
 Each establishment is assigned a separate industry classification based on its primary activity and not that of its parent company.

-The 2012 Economic Census of American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands are conducted by mail.
+The 2012 Economic Census of American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands are conducted by mail.
 Descriptions of the sources of data for the island areas follow:

 The report forms used to collect information for establishments in the island areas are available at the Get Forms Page.

 The classifications for all establishments are based on the North American Industry Classification System, United States, 2012 manual.
-The method of assigning classifications and the level of detail at which establishments are classified depends on whether a report form was obtained for the establishment.
+The method of assigning classifications and the level of detail at which establishments are classified depends on whether or not a report form was obtained for the establishment.

 (Not covered in the economic census are the Agriculture, Forestry, Fishing, and Hunting sector (NAICS 11), Elementary and Secondary Schools (NAICS 6111), Junior Colleges (NAICS 6112), Colleges, Universities, and Professional Schools (NAICS 6113), and the Public Administration sector (NAICS 92).